Aryog/simple_own_web_wallet/README.md

 Just open index.html in your browser.

-## TODO
+## DONE

-- Add support for Polygon networks
+- Added support for Polygon networks
-- Add Functionality to sign a message using wallet. reference: https://docs.ethers.io/v5/api/signer/#Signer-signMessage
+- Added Functionality to sign a message using wallet. reference: https://docs.ethers.io/v5/api/signer/#Signer-signMessage